eawww/MeetHooks/Outline.md

 #### Behavior
 To show the sequence of things relative to what we already know about `useState`, I'm going to insert stuff for `useEffect` into the previous timeline.
 New stuff is in **bold**.
 - 👶🏽Initial Render
-  - Stateful values initialized to arguments.
-Are immediately defined.
+  - `useState` values are initialized to their arguments and are immediately defined.
   - **A list of effects that need to be fired is given to React**
   - Component function returns JSX built with initial state and props
   - Render is 🚽flushed